Skip to content

 }

-// the salary is an integer without the euro cents
+// the salary is a whole number without the euro cents

 } else {